rapidsai/spark-examples/getting-started-guides/csp/aws/emr.md

 Select emr-5.23.0 release, uncheck all the software versions, and then check Hadoop 2.8.5 and Spark 2.4.0.

+Also add following settings to disable Spark Dynamic Allocation by default.

 ![Step 1: Software and Steps](pics/emr-step-one-software-and-steps.png)

 ###### Step 2: Hardware